ory/sdk/clients/client/dart/doc/IdentityApi.md

 final api = OryClient().getIdentityApi();
 final String id = id_example; // String | ID is the identity's ID.
-final String type = type_example; // String | Type is the credential's Type.
-One of totp, webauthn, lookup
+final String type = type_example; // String | Type is the type of credentials to be deleted. password CredentialsTypePassword oidc CredentialsTypeOIDC totp CredentialsTypeTOTP lookup_secret CredentialsTypeLookup webauthn CredentialsTypeWebAuthn code CredentialsTypeCodeAuth link_recovery CredentialsTypeRecoveryLink  CredentialsTypeRecoveryLink is a special credential type linked to the link strategy (recovery flow).
+It is not used within the credentials object itself. code_recovery CredentialsTypeRecoveryCode

 try {
     api.deleteIdentityCredentials(id, type);